 Membership in News Literature Library

-- A full literature review looks at the social contract between news organizations and their readers, listeners, and viewers.
+A full literature review with details at the social contract between news organizations and their readers, listeners, and viewers.

 Please share your suggestions for additional literature through this form.